 Some of these came from developer DMs; some we anticipated.
-If yours isn't here, open an issue on GitHub — we'll add the answer here.
+If yours isn't here, drop us a line — we'll add the answer here.

 For the developer who's configured language servers all their life and knows where the bodies are buried.